ulricheck/gst-conan/readme.md

 docker run -it --mount type=bind,src=$CONAN_STORAGE_FOLDER,dst=$CONAN_STORAGE_FOLDER gst-conan_ubuntu-18.04:latest 'bash'
 ```

-Note that in the expression above, the `CONAN_STORAGE_FOLDER` is the same on the host machine and inside the docker
+The expression above reveals how the `CONAN_STORAGE_FOLDER` is the same on the host machine and inside the docker container.
+There are at least 2 reasons why this is required.

+1. For correct linkage to `pkg-config` files (and between them).
-container.
-This is done so that users can consume the debug symbols in a way that points their debugger the location of
+2. So that users can consume the debug symbols in a way that points their debugger the location of
 the source code on the host machine.

 ### How to create the Conan packages without Docker (not recommend)